 black &white files:

 Interested in customizing your brochure?

 Download customizable brochures here and write your own personalized introduction specific to your school or district?
 If possible, address your recipient by name.
-Use data you've collected in your own library.
-Access data available in your "School Libraries Count!" personalized report.
-Use this area to tell your story with a student success story!
+Use data you've collected in your own library, or use this area to tell your story with a student success story!

 You can also purchase the brochures in this series from the ALA Online Store or by calling 1-866-SHOP ALA (1-866-746-7252) or 1-312-944-6780.
 Price is $9.00 for packets of 25 brochures.

 This publication complements the Standards for the 21st-Century Learner and Empowering Learners: Guidelines for School Library Programs.